Techtriathlon-25-Byteheads/backend/DOCS.md

 ### `GET /appointments/:serviceId/slots`

-Get available appointment slots for a service on a specific date.
+Get available appointment slots for a service on a specific date, based on the service's defined operational hours and current bookings.

 **Authorization:** Public